-An example of this might be that stairwells for a given multi storey building are required to be fire rated this allowing occupants to exit the structure if a fire occurs.
+An example of this might be that stairwells for a given multi-storey building are required to be fire-rated this allowing occupant to exit the structure if a fire occurs.

 Really we could go on for many paragraphs when it comes to building design, but it essential that such characteristics and their associated risk factors are taken into account when planning for emergencies.